-Made Easy: How to Choose a Rug Style for your Room
+How to Choose a Rug for your Space: Style, Shape and Size

 Choosing a rug style for your room can be tough.
 What makes it even tougher; rugs can be pricey!
 That puts a bit of unnecessary pressure on a person to lock in the right one.